isprojects/mstform/README.md

 Now the `nr` field is shown with the value `0` in it immediately.

+If the field you reference from `addModeDefaults` is configured to be derived, this is used to calculate the derived value automatically.

 ### Add mode for repeating forms

 Consider a repeating sub-form.
 Adding a new entry to a sub-form is much like